Will Genia

-Sanchez William Genia (born 17 January 1988) is a professional rugby union player, currently playing scrum-half for the Kintetsu Liners in Japan.
-He had previously played Super Rugby for the Queensland Reds (2007–2015) and Melbourne Rebels (2018–2019).
+Sanchez William Genia (born 17 January 1988) is an Australian professional rugby union coach and former player, currently coaching with the Kintetsu Liners (花園近鉄ライナーズ) in Japan.
+Genia's playing position was scrum-half.
+He had previously played in the Super Rugby for the Queensland Reds (2007–2015) and Melbourne Rebels (2018–2019), and finished his career for the Kintetsu Liners in Japan.
 He also had previously played for Stade Français in France's Top 14 from 2015 to 2017.

 Born in Port Moresby, Papua New Guinea, he played for Australia at international level from 2009 to 2019.
-Genia made his test debut against New Zealand, and went on to earn 110 international caps.
-Former New Zealand scrum-half Justin Marshall said Genia was "best in the world for his position".
+Genia made his test debut against New Zealand and went on to earn 110 international caps.
+Former New Zealand scrum-half Justin Marshall said Genia was "the best in the world for his position".

 Family and early life

 Genia was born in Port Moresby, Papua New Guinea.
-He was introduced to rugby union (after playing rugby league growing up in PNG) when he moved to Brisbane, Australia at the age of 12 for his secondary education at Brisbane Boys' College, boarding at the school from 2000 to 2005.
+He was introduced to rugby union when he moved to Brisbane, Queensland, Australia at the age of 12 for his secondary education at Brisbane Boys' College (BBC), boarding at the school from 2000 to 2005.
 Genia played rugby for the Australia 'A' Schoolboys team in 2005, and was part of the Australian Under 19 rugby team that won the IRB World Championship in 2006.